 ANU’s Professor Ping Koy Lam said the experiment also identified properties that may be useful in establishing secure quantum communication networks where shared sequences of numbers created between two parties need to be kept secret from a third party.

 The important new feature is that the correlation is established with minimal assumptions about the nature of the equipment used to measure all but one of the fields.

-Dr Qiongyi He from Peking University said that this helps in devising strategies, called device-independent cryptography, to outsmart hackers that have may have compromised equipment, such as computers or iPhones.
+Dr. Qiongyi He from Peking University said that this helps in devising strategies, called device-independent cryptography, to outsmart hackers that may have compromised equipment, such as computers or iPhones.